 DECOMMISSIONING AND RECLAMATION

-When an asset reaches its end of life, we begin our decommission and reclamation process according to our standard procedures.
-Decommissioning begins by abandoning the wellbore and removing facilities and other equipment on the site.
-Site closure includes reviewing the site’s operational history, identifying and addressing any potential concerns, wastes or hazardous materials, and reclaiming disturbed land to productive and sustainable uses.
+When an asset reaches its end of life, we begin our decommission and reclamation process according to our standard procedures and regulatory requirements.
+Decommissioning begins by abandoning the wellbore and removing equipment on the site.
+Site closure includes reviewing the site’s operational history, identifying and addressing any potential concerns, wastes or hazardous materials and reclaiming disturbed land to productive and sustainable uses.

 We take a collaborative approach to remediate and reclaim the land disturbed by our operations to make sure our remediation plan aligns with landowner/stakeholder expectations for future use.
 Where possible in our operating areas, we have developed joint venture and Indigenous partnerships in our site closures.

-Reclamation*: Reclamation: The process of restoring the surface area of a wellsite, access road or related facility.
+Reclamation: The process of restoring the surface area of a wellsite, access road or facility.

-In 2022, Ovintiv reclaimed 309 acres of land across our operating areas, which is equivalent to 282 football fields.
+In 2023, Ovintiv reclaimed approximately 376 acres of land across our operating areas, which is equivalent to 284 football fields.

 Utilizing Ecological Practices